khusainovaq/json_config/README.md

 ## Introduction
-This is a simple Flask application that allows users to upload and manage configuration files.
+This is a Flask application that allows users to upload and manage configuration files.

 ## Requirements
 - Python 3